Most of us notice that our memory tends to slow down as we get older.

 Water is always a good choice of drink – try to have a full glass with every meal, and in between meals too.
 Tea, squash, and other drinks also help to rehydrate you.

-A recent study carried out at Johns Hopkins University in the USA, has found out that as well as perking us up, and keeping us awake, coffee has other benefits.
-It plays a part in keeping us hydrated, and coffee also helps improve our memories up to 24 hours after we’ve drunk it.
+Coffee seems to be a popular subject to study.
+The results from a number of studies carried out over the years have found that as well as perking us up, and keeping us awake coffee has other benefits.
+According to various studies, drinking coffee plays a part in keeping us hydrated, is part of a healthy diet, and may contribute to us living for longer.
 Don’t go overboard with your coffee consumption though.
-And if you have a long-term health condition or are on medication, check with your doctor whether it’s OK to start drinking coffee, or to have an extra cup a day.
+And if you have a long-term health condition or are on medication, check with your doctor whether it’s okay to start drinking coffee, or to have an extra cup a day.

 Having enough shut-eye is important, both for your physical and mental health.
 If you don’t have enough sleep, in the short term it can affect the decisions you make and how well you learn and remember information.